Class DefaultSystemCalls

 sleep

-public void sleep(long time) throws java.lang.InterruptedException
+public void sleep(long time) throws java.lang.InterruptedException- Specified by:

 java.lang.InterruptedException